aidanbxyz/WXLogs/Rabbit I/README.md

 ## cleandata.py
-A script for Python 3 to clean up the data files.
+A script for Python 3 to clean up Rabbit's data files.

-Removes headers and fills in gaps.
+Removes headers and fills in gaps in data.

-Outputs file as `<logfile>.clean.log` to be pasted into plot.
+Outputs file as `<logfile>.clean.log` to be pasted into plot.html.

-Usage: `python cleandata.py logfile.log` or `python cleandata.py` then enter the file name.
+Usage: `python3 cleandata.py logfile.log` or `python3 cleandata.py` then enter the file name when prompted.